 Born on December 11, 1931, to Morris and Estelle Rothenberg, Jerome Rothenberg was raised in New York City and graduated from the City College of New York in 1952 with a BA in English.
 He went on to the University of Michigan to receive his MA in literature in 1953.
 From 1953 until 1955, he served in the U.S. Army in Mainz, Germany, and afterwards returned to New York and continued his graduate studies at Columbia University until 1959.

-Rothenberg began his literary career in the late 1950s working primarily as a translator; he is responsible for the first English appearances of Paul Celan and Günter Grass.
-He founded the Hawk’s Well Press in 1959, and with it, the magazine Poems From the Floating World.
+Rothenberg began his literary career in the late 1950s, working primarily as a translator; he is responsible for the first English appearances of Paul Celan and Günter Grass.
+He founded the Hawk’s Well Press in 1959 and, with it, the magazine Poems From the Floating World.
 Hawk’s Well Press published Rothenberg’s first book, White Sun, Black Sun, in 1960.
 He remained in New York City teaching, writing, and publishing until 1972, when he moved to the Allegany Seneca Reservation.
 In 1974, he moved to California to teach at the University of California, San Diego.

 Rothenberg has taught at the City College of New York, the State University of New York, Binghamton, and spent the majority of his teaching career at the University of California, San Diego, where he remains an emeritus professor of visual arts and literature.